 CBD can be isolated from other cannabinoids present in Cannabis sativa L, and in its pure form it is not a controlled drug.

 Extraction and purification of CBD is a complicated and expensive process.
-If the CBD is contaminated with other cannabinoids, at any detectable level, the product is a controlled drug and its possession, use in manufacture, etc is a criminal offence.
+If the CBD is contaminated with other controlled cannabinoids, at any detectable level, the product is a controlled drug and its possession, use in manufacture etc, is a criminal offence.

-A licence can be obtained to grow low-THC hemp (less than 0.2% THC) from which CBD can be extracted.
-However, this does not mean that the final product may contain up to 0.2% THC; if THC is present at any detectable level the product is a controlled drug.
+A licence can be obtained to grow low-THC hemp (less than 0.2% THC).
+However, this does not mean that the final product may contain up to 0.2% THC; if THC is present at any detectable level, the product is a controlled drug.

 The definition of a medicinal product has two parts, as follows:

 - any substance administered to treat or diagnose an illness or medical condition